OmarAlJarrah/web-database/Report/Introduction.md

 never before been published.

 ## What is CI/CD?
-+ CI/CD or CICD is the combined practices of continuous integration (CI) and either continuous delivery or continuous deployment (CD).
++ CI/CD is the combined practices of continuous integration (CI) and either continuous delivery or continuous deployment (CD).
 CI/CD bridges the gaps between development and operationMediator activities and teams by enforcing automation in building, testing and deployment of applications.
 The process contrasts with traditional methods where all updates were integrated into one large batch before rolling out the newer version.
 Modern day DevOps practices involve continuous